 to the same external design as the Market Dwellings;

-provide 50% of the Affordable Rented Housing in compliance with optional requirement M4(2) (accessible and adaptable dwellings) in Part M of Schedule 1 to the Building Regulations 2010
+provide 50% of the Affordable Rented Housing in compliance with optional requirement M4(2) (accessible and adaptable dwellings) in Part M of Schedule 1 to the Building Regulations 2010.

-provide 1 (one) of the Affordable Housing Dwellings in compliance with option requirement M4(3) Category 3: Wheelchair accessible
+provide 1 (one) of the Affordable Housing Dwellings in compliance with optional requirement M4(3) (wheelchair user dwellings) in Part M of Schedule 1 to the Building Regulations 2010.

 Affordable Housing Schemes